 - All guests, including infants and children require tickets.

 - Strollers are not allowed in the arena.

-- Air horns, large banners and other distracting items are prohibited in the ceremony arena and may be confiscated.
+- Air horns, large banners, balloons and other distracting items are prohibited in the ceremony arena and may be confiscated.

 If you are a graduating student or if you have a family member who will need disability accomodations for the upcoming commencement ceremonies, please contact Margaret Rose McDonnell at 773-298-3308 or firstname.lastname@example.org in order to discuss these specific needs.
 All requests must be submitted at least 30 days in advance by completing the Disability Accommodations Request Form.

 - A designated seating area on the main floor of the Shannon Center arena, behind the graduate seating section, will be available for guests who are unable to walk up to the regular grandstand seats.

 - One ticketed guest may accompany the disabled individual seated in this area.
 All ceremony guests must have a ticket.